Lauren Harries: Career

 Harries began making television appearances in August 1988 on Terry Wogan's chat show, Wogan.
-The then ten-year-old demonstrated a good knowledge of antiques.
+The then ten-year-old demonstrated a good knowledge of antiques, and appeared on other shows including After Dark and The Oprah Winfrey Show.
 At 13, she wrote an antique guide, Rags to Riches.

-In 2004, after Harries had undergone gender reassignment, Channel 4 broadcast a documentary Little Lady Fauntleroy made by actor Keith Allen in which Allen interviewed the Harries family.
-Allen's documentary showed that the Harries family was not all they seemed; the counsellor who looked after Lauren during her sex change operation was called Lesley Stewart, which turns out to be the "business name" of Kaye Harries, Lauren's own mother.
-Plus it turns out that all their qualifications, doctorates in metaphysics and counselling degrees, were issued by the Cardiff College of Humanistic Studies which is located at Tudor Cottage, their own house.
+In 2004, after Harries had undergone gender reassignment surgery, Channel 4 broadcast a documentary Little Lady Fauntleroy, fronted by actor Keith Allen in which Allen interviewed the Harries family.
+The documentary aimed to make a mockery of the Harries family, however revealed that they had falsified and exaggerated some of their claims, notably that the counsellor who looked after Harries during her sex change operation was named Lesley Stewart, which was revealed to be an alias of Kaye Harries, her own mother.
+They were also accused of faking their qualifications, doctorates in metaphysics and counselling degrees, that had been issued by the Cardiff College of Humanistic Studies, located at Tudor Cottage, their own house.
 The documentary was released on DVD on 4 July 2005.
 In October 2006, Harries appeared in the Channel 5 television series Trust Me – I'm a Beauty Therapist, which was filmed on location in a beauty therapist's in Swansea, Wales.
 In November 2008, Harries was featured as a cover girl in the specialist lifestyle magazine Transliving.
+In 2010, Harries starred in a Showcase TV series Lauren Harries: Working 9-5, in which she spent five days working different jobs.

 In August 2013, Harries became a housemate on the twelfth series of Celebrity Big Brother.
 She finished in third place.
 In September 2013, she appeared on Celebrity Juice.
 Her debut single "I Am a Woman" was released in January 2015.
 Harries released a follow-up single, "All Dressed Up" in May 2015.
+In March 2018, Harries appeared on The Jeremy Kyle Show alongside Lisa Appleton after the pair fell out whilst on holiday in Benidorm.
 Her final single, "Upadoo" was released in May 2018.
 In August 2019, Harries made an appearance on the Channel 4 dating series Naked Attraction, becoming the first celebrity to appear on the series.
+She was rejected by the contestant, who said that Harries was too old for him.
+Harries said she felt empowered doing the show and did it to show herself off as a transgender woman.
+In late 2025, Harries released an autobiography, Becoming Lauren, in collaboration with Edward Payne.
+Harries is also an artist and sells paintings via her website.
+In August 2026, Harries made a club appearance at Hot Mess Club in Manchester, performing some of her solo tracks.